Akinori-F-Ebihara/SPRT-TANDEM-PyTorch/README.md

     }
 ```
 The above entry specifies the search space of a hyperparameter "ORDER_SPRT."
 The key "PARAM_SPACE" must be one of the followings:
  - float: use suggest_float to suggest a float of range [LOW, HIGH], separated by STEP.
-If LOG=True, a float is sampled from logspace but you shall set STEP=None.
+If LOG=True, a float is sampled from logspace.
+However, if LOG=True, set STEP=None.
- - int: use suggest_int to suggest an int of range [LOW, HIGH], separated by STEP.
-STEP should be divisor of the range, otherwise HIGH will be automatically modified.
-If LOG=True, an int is sampled from logspace but you shall set STEP=None.
+ - int: use suggest_int to suggest an integer of range [LOW, HIGH], separated by STEP.
+STEP should be divisor of the range; otherwise, HIGH will be automatically modified.
+If LOG=True, an int is sampled from logspace.
+However, if LOG=True, set STEP=None.
  - categorical: use suggest_categorical to select one category from CATEGORY_SET.
-Note that if the parameter is continuous (e.g., 1, 2, 3, ..., or 1.0, 0.1, 0.001, ...), it is adviseable to use float or int space because suggest_categorical treats each category independently.
+Note that if the parameter is continuous (e.g., 1, 2, 3, ..., or 1.0, 0.1, 0.001, ...), it is advisable to use float or int space because suggest_categorical treats each category independently.

- Also see the [official Optuna docs](https://optuna.readthedocs.io/en/stable/reference/generated/optuna.trial.Trial.html).
-All the entries starting with "LIST_" will be used to select values, which will be set to the hyperparameter whose name is defined after "LIST_" (e.g., in the above example, "ORDER_SPRT).
+For more informatin, please refer to the [official Optuna docs](https://optuna.readthedocs.io/en/stable/reference/generated/optuna.trial.Trial.html).

+To select specific values for a hyperparameter, use entries that start with "LIST_".
+These values will be assigned to the hyperparameter whose name is defined after "LIST_" (for example, in the above example, "ORDER_SPRT").

 ## Command-line Arguments
-Frequently-used variables can be overwritten by specifying the command-line arguments.
+Frequently-used variables can be overwritten by specifying command-line arguments.
 ```
 options:
   -h, --help            show this help message and exit